polca/premise/docs/transform.rst

 Metals
 ++++++

-Inventories for several energy and transport technologies are updated in *premise* to reflect changes in material requirements.
-There is a focus on potentially critical raw materials.
-Both current and future material intensities in technology datasets are updated (e.g., kg Molybdenum per MW wind power with permanent magnets).
+*premise* updates the material intensities of energy and transport technologies, with a particular focus on critical raw materials.
+The goal is to ensure that both current and future datasets accurately reflect the evolving material requirements of key technologies, such as wind turbines and batteries.
+Key processes include collecting and processing material intensity data, adding new metal production inventories, applying post-allocation corrections for co-mined metals, and constructing global markets for mined and refined metals.

 The workflow for updating material intensities in *premise* consists of the following steps:

 * *Data collection*: Material intensity data is sourced from literature and stored in structured files.
 * *Data processing*: The collected data is processed to align with the database, including unit conversions and mapping to relevant datasets.
 * *Inventories*: Additional inventories for metals production (e.g., Cobalt, Lithium, Vanadium) are added to the database.
+* *Post-allocation correction*: Multifunctional processes (e.g., co-mining) are adjusted to ensure proper mass balance.
 * *Markets creation*: Global supply markets for mined and refined metals are built, reflecting current and future regional contributions.
-* *Post-allocation correction*: Multifunctional processes (e.g., co-mining) are adjusted to ensure proper mass balance.

 To update the material intensities in the database, run the following code: